 Sales of substantial amounts of our common stock in the public market after this offering, or the perception that these sales could occur, could adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 Upon completion of this offering, we will have outstanding 50,000,000 shares of common stock.
 Of these shares, the 23,333,333 shares of common stock sold in this offering will be freely tradable, without restriction, in the public market.
 After the lockup agreements pertaining to this offering expire 180 days from the date of this prospectus, an additional 26,535,628 shares will be available for immediate sale, and 131,039 shares will be available for sale in November 2005, in the event stockholders are entitled to tack their respective holding periods of limited liability company units, subject to applicable manner of sale and other limitations under Rule 144 under the Securities Act.
-In the event that stockholders are not entitled to tack their respective holding periods of the limited liability company units, 26,666,667 shares will be available for sale approximately one year after this offering, subject to applicable manner of sale and other limitations under Rule 144 under the Securities Act.
+In the event that stockholders are not entitled to tack their respective holding periods of the limitations under Rule 144 under the Securities Act.
 Following the expiration of the lock up period, the GTCR entities and the TCW entities will be entitled, subject to specified exceptions, to demand registration rights with respect to the registration of shares under the Securities Act.
 If this right is exercised, holders of all shares subject to the registration rights agreement will be entitled to participate in such registration.
 By exercising their registration rights, and selling a large number of shares, these holders could cause the price of our common stock to decline.
 An estimated 26,666,667 million shares of common stock will be subject to our registration rights agreement upon completion of the offering.
 See "Shares Eligible for Future Resale" and "Certain Relationships and Related Transactions."